-- Urgently adopt and report to the Commission the two outstanding Greek RBMPs. - Improve transboundary cooperation, building on the progress achieved so far; additional efforts in the context of WFD-implementation are needed, so that the second RBMPs for international RBDs are developed in close cooperation with neighbouring countries. - Make fully operational the new National Monitoring Programme (NMP).
+- Report to the Commission the supporting Annexes of the RBMPs GR13/14 which the RBMP itself references for additional information.
+Enrich and provide additional information/details in the RBMPs of GR13/14 to harmonise them with the remaining 12 RBMPs in terms of completeness, clarity,detailand supporting evidence. - Improve transboundary cooperation, building on the progress achieved so far; additional efforts in the context of WFD-implementation are needed, so that the second RBMPs for international RBDs are developed in close cooperation with neighbouring countries. - Make fully operational the new National Monitoring Programme (NMP).
 All outstanding assessment methods should be developed and made operational as soon as possible.
 All water bodies should be classified according to WFD compliant methods.
 The one-out all-out principle should be used across the board.
 Data must be collected on a regular basis for all relevant quality elements.
 The recommendations of the RBMPs regarding the proposed modifications to the NMP need to be carefully considered and actions for their implementation pursued.
 The data of the new NMP must be quality assured, organised and archived.
-It is recommended that these data are made available to all users and the general public through easily accessible formats. - Develop publicly available WFD compliant National Guidance Documents, addressing the key implementation steps where significant weaknesses have been identified (characterisation of pressures, typology, reference conditions, monitoring and grouping of water bodies, methods for the status classification, HMWB designation, application of exemptions and in particular regarding Article 4.7, etc.), necessary to ensure WFD compliance and increased comparability and transparency. - The information obtained regarding chemical pollution needs to be extended by filling gaps in monitoring, including the monitoring of mercury and other relevant pollutants in biota, and trend monitoring in biota and/or sediment. - Ensure in the updated RBMPs a better understanding and identification of the main risks and pressures in each river basin, based on detailed harmonised methodologies, and underpinned by consolidated and robust data. - Particularly urgent is the development of sound methodologies to address hydromorphological pressures.
+It is recommended that these data are made available to all users and the general public through easily accessible formats. - Develop publicly available WFD compliant National Guidance Documents, addressing the key implementation steps where significant weaknesses have been identified (characterisation of pressures, typology, reference conditions, monitoring and grouping of water bodies, methods for the status classification, HMWB designation, application of exemptions and in particular regarding Article 4.7, etc.), necessary to ensure WFD compliance and increased comparability and transparency. - The information obtained regarding chemical pollution needs to be extended (particularly for GR13 and 14) by filling gaps in monitoring, including the monitoring of mercury and other relevant pollutants in biota, and trend monitoring in biota and/or sediment. - Ensure in the updated RBMPs a better understanding and identification of the main risks and pressures in each river basin, based on detailed harmonised methodologies, and underpinned by consolidated and robust data. - Particularly urgent is the development of sound methodologies to address hydromorphological pressures.
 The current combination of weak pressure analysis (with not precautionary enough thresholds of significance), lack of ecological status assessment methods sensitive to hydromorphological pressures, unclear process for designation of HMWB and lack of development of GEP makes it very likely that significant hydromorphological pressures are completely overlooked in the implementation process.
 Potential effects of "smaller" modifications such as dams lower than 15 m, dredging, river straightening, drainage, etc., including impacts to transitional and coastal waters, should be assessed. - Agriculture is indicated as exerting a significant pressure on the water resource in most Greek RBDs.
 There needs to be further investigation regarding the hydromorphological pressures from agriculture.
 In addition, the measures taken as regards agriculture need to be more specific, in order to have more reliable positive results regarding the WFDobjectives.